-- A Delicious Taste: I wouldn’t say they taste like olive oil, but the olive oil does add a subtle, delicious flavor.
+- They don’t taste like olive oil, but the olive oil adds a nice flavor.

 - Brown Sugar: Brown sugar helps give these cookies their chewy texture.
 Both light or dark work.
 I prefer dark brown sugar because it adds slightly more molasses flavor.